You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Sit comfortably, tall spine, hand on belly.
+Sit comfortably with a tall spine and your hand on your belly.

 Exhale slowly through your mouth for 6–8 counts.